icefoxen/joxa/README.md

 * Hoo boy the backtraces could use some work.
 * If we keep the AST compilation, try to make it output only the relative file path in the line numbers please, not the absolute path.
 Makes git diff's much cleaner...
 * Gensym's too, plz.
+* Basic syntax highlighting for Helix would be nice.
+Using the Clojure grammar is fine for now though.

 ## Bugs